ReshiAdavan/LevaunaDB/README.md

 ### Inspiration

-I found it so interesting that some non-relational database architectures use graphs to draw relationships between data.
-I thought architectures limited to document data stores (JSON), columnar data stores and key-value stores, all of which essentially leverage hashmaps/hashtables.

-Databases like Neo4j are what caught my attention and inspired me to create something similar.
+Graph architectures have become increasingly popular in software design - databases, query languages, machine learning, etc. Neo4j and GraphQL are great examples.
+I wanted to see the hype myself but instead by implementing it myself and seeing how things work behind the scenes.

-I'll probably try to build a relational database via a B+ tree at some point in the near future while on the topic of creating small-scale databases.
+I'll probably do the same for relational databases via B+ trees since im on the topic of creating small-scale databases.

 ### Sample